openenclave/openenclave/docs/Contributing.md

 - **DO** update README.md files in the source tree and other documents to be up to date with changes in the code.
 - **DO** keep the discussions focused.
-When a new or related topic comes up it's often better to create new issue than to side track the discussion.
+When a new or related topic comes up it's often better to create a new issue than to side track the discussion.

 DOs and DON'Ts for Pull Requests
 --------------------------------